rjw57/starman/doc/index.rst

 The starman library implements state estimation algorithms for tracking the hidden state of a system given noisy observations.
-Take a look at the :doc:`reference` for all he gory details.
+Take a look at the :doc:`reference` for all the gory details.

 Features
 --------